Midnight-Casuality/VM_Netowrk/README.md

 # VM_Netowrk
-Download the Zip containing the 3 servers n/
+Download the Zip containing the 3 servers \n
-After unzipping you should have 3 .ova files n/
+After unzipping you should have 3 .ova files \n
 Import the OVA files into the hypervisor of your choice